jasonblanchard/guide-how-to-learn-ruby-on-rails/README.md

 > Give someone a program, you frustrate them for a day; teach them how to program, you frustrate them for a lifetime.

 Don't be discouraged if it isn't making sense.
 There are [*tons* of resources](http://hackerhours.org/resources.html), online and in-person, that can help you get unstuck.
+Google and [Stack Overflow](http://stackoverflow.com/tour) are your friends.
 Feel free [ask your question in a GitHub issue](https://github.com/Thinkful/guide-how-to-learn-ruby-on-rails/issues/new), too.

 ## Introduction